jessicavaughn619/stitch-fix-clone/README.md

 docker-compose up
 ```

-This command starts and runs all three project containers, including a backend Rails app, a Postgres instance, anad a frontend React app.
+This command starts and runs a frontend React container.

-Ports:
+Port:

-Rails app: 3000 | React app: 4000
+React app: 4000

-To stop running and remove the containers, run:
+To stop running and remove the container, run:

 ```
 docker-compose down